ivanoff-dev/Converter/README.md

 # Converter
-Files converter with different encodings
+Files converter with different encodings to UTF-8